Donaghcloney: Amenities and services

 There are Methodist, Elim Pentecostal, Church of Ireland, and Presbyterian churches as well as a Gospel Hall, Orange Hall, and a Royal British Legion.

 Sport

 The village has a history of cricket playing over many generations with the Donaghcloney Mill Cricket Club, founded in 1888.
 The club is based in a B2-listed Edwardian cricket pavilion, located in the grounds of the former factory.

 Donacloney Football Club, founded in 1890, have two men's teams both playing in the Mid-Ulster Football League.
 The club's home pitch is in the village alongside the River Lagan.

 Education

-Donaghcloney Primary School is the only educational establishment in the village, catering for approximately 280 pupils.
+Donacloney Primary School is the only educational establishment in the village, catering for approximately 280 pupils.
+The teachers of date (2026) were, Mr Orr P7, Mr Teggart P7, Mr Neill P6, Mrs Hamill P6, Mrs Vaughn P5, Mrs Cousins P4, Mrs Paul P3, Mrs Wright P2/3, Mrs Burrows P2/ Nursery, Mrs Baxter P1/3, Mrs McCrory P1, Mrs Castles Nursery, and Mrs Nesbitt Principal.
 It was formed in 1979 to replace three smaller local schools, formerly located at Fortescue, Blackskull, and Liddell.

 The nearest secondary schools are Banbridge High School, Banbridge Academy, Lurgan Junior High School, and Dromore High School.